The area served by Buckinghamshire Fire & Rescue Service forms part of the South East region and is shown in red.

 An interim Urban Search and Rescue facility opened in Beaconsfield (South Bucks) in November 2005.
 It moved to Aylesbury in March 2009.
 Urban Search and Rescue is part of the Government’s New Dimensions programme, which is made up of a series of projects that enhance the resilience and security of our communities.
 Changing political and environmental conditions mean that we need to be ready to tackle major incidents such as terrorist attacks, serious transport accidents and natural disasters.

 Fighting fires is only part of the work of the present-day fire and rescue service.
 Releasing people trapped in vehicles after road traffic collisions, dealing with chemical spills and fitting smoke alarms in people’s homes make up an increasing proportion of our work.
 Our operational crews have therefore changed the focus of their work to help prevent emergency incidents from happening in the first place.

-More than 100 people work in a variety of support services, including teams in risk assessment, vehicle workshops, finance, human resources and corporate planning.
+More than 100 people work in a variety of support services, including teams in risk assessment, vehicle workshops, finance and human resources.

 The service is overseen by Buckinghamshire & Milton Keynes Fire Authority, whose membership is drawn from Buckinghamshire County Council (12 members) and Milton Keynes Council (five members).
 It has an annual net revenue budget of around £28 million.

 The members, led by the Chairman, Councillor Adrian Busby, are committed to the development and modernisation of the service.
 Five members have lead responsibility over a number of specific areas of work, including partnership working, community safety, human resources and equality.